junxit/us-congress-bills-113/bill.md

 ## § 5.

 The Speaker may appoint Members to perform the duties of the Chair for the duration of the period addressed by section 4 of this resolution as though under clause 8(a) of rule I.

+## § 6.

+The modification referred to in the first section of this resolution is as follows: page 363, strike lines 12 through 16 and insert the following:

+> - **(1)** *Combat-related special compensation* Section 1413a(b)(3) of title 10, United States Code, is amended—
+>   - **(A)** in subparagraph (A), by inserting “, with adjustment under paragraph (2) of section 1401a(b) of this title to which the member would have been entitled (but without the application of paragraph (4) of such section),” after “under any other provision of law”; and
+>   - **(B)** in subparagraph (B), by striking “whichever is applicable to the member.” and inserting “with adjustment under paragraph (2) of section 1401a(b) of this title to which the member would have been entitled (but without the application of paragraph (4) of such section), whichever is applicable to the member.”.